dpwiese/flying-notes-vitepress/docs/src/includes/aeromedical/spatial-disorientation.md

 * **Somatogravic Illusion**
   * A rapid acceleration, such as experienced during takeoff, stimulates the otolith organs in the same way as tilting the head backwards.
   * Pilot may compensate by pushing the aircraft nose towards the ground
-* **Inversion Illusion**
-  * An abrupt change from climb to straight-and-level flight can stimulate the otolith organs enough to create the illusion of tumbling backwards
-  * Pilot may compensate by pushing the aircraft nose towards the ground
-* **Elevator Illusion**
-  * An abrupt upward vertical acceleration, as can occur in an updraft, can stimulate the otolith organs to create the illusion of being in a climb.

 ## Visual Illusions